technogise/rn-background-queue-processor/README.md

 ## Features

-- A React Native Queue Processor with non persistent queues( persistent queues coming up in next release).
+- A React Native Queue Processor with persistent queues using [rn-background-queue-processor-realm-adapter](https://github.com/technogise/rn-background-queue-processor-realm-adapter)
-- Jobs will be executed using the queues.
+- Jobs will be executed according to priorities using the queues.
+- Job will retry until the failed count matches job's number of retry attempts with retryInterval
 - Has functionality for Worker instances as well.
+- Background Persistent queue processing
 - It also plays well with Workers so your jobs can be thrown on the queue, then processed in dedicated worker threads for improved processing performance.

 ## Compatibility